An Online Program to Enhance Your Musicianship and Teaching Skills

 Cost to Attend

 We strive to provide a high-quality online education at an affordable price.
-Our online music education degree program is offered at just $520 per credit hour.
+Our online master’s degree in music education is offered at just $520 per credit hour.

 In addition, we offer the opportunity to transfer previously earned college credits, financial assistance, and U.S. military benefits.Full Tuition Details